mattfeltonma/azure-labs/simple-landing-zone/README.md

 ## Installation

 The template will take about 2 hour to fully deploy.
-Ensure you have the Contributor or greater on the subscription you are deploying the lab to.
+Ensure you have the Contributor or greater on the subscription or subscriptions you are deploying the lab to.

 ## Known Issues
 * Sometimes the template will fail to deploy in East US 2 at the Log Analytics Private Endpoint deployment step with an InternalServerError.
 Delete the resources and re-run the template if this occurs.
 Unknown as to why this occurs.

 **The template allows for the following parameters**
+* sharedServicesSubId - The subscription id of the subscription to deploy the Shared Services resources to
+* transitServicesSubId - The subscription id of the subscription to deploy the Transit resources to
+* workloadSubId - The subscription id of the subscription to deploy the Workload resources to
 * adDomainName - The DNS domain name assigned to the Active Directory domain.
 * adNetBiosName - The NetBIOS name assigned to the Active Directory domain.
 * location - The region the resources will be provisioned to.
-* keyVaultAdminObjecId - The user account that will be the administrator of the Key Vault.
-Note that the permissions assigned to the is account exclude destructive permissions such as purge.
-Review the permissions in the /templates/shared/deploy-keyvault.json template for a detailed list of the permissions.
+* keyVaultAdmin - The object id of the user or group security principal that will be the administrator of the Key Vault.
+Note that the permissions assigned to the security principal exclude destructive permissions such as purge.
+Review the permissions in the /templates/general/deploy-keyvault.json template for a detailed list of the permissions.
 * vmAdminUsername - The username for the local administrators of the two virtual machines provisioned.
 This will also be the name of the built-in Domain Administrator in the Active Directory domain.
 * vmAdminPassword - The password assigned to the local administrator account of the virtual machines, the Active Directory domain administrator account, and the sample Active Directory user accounts.
 You can change these later on to improve the security posture of the environment.
 This must be supplied as a secure string.